Barclays Bank plc v O'Brien: Facts

 151 Farnham Lane, Slough, was in Mr and Mrs O’Brien’s names jointly.
 They had a £25,000 mortgage to a building society.
 Mr Tucker, who worked for Barclays Bank plc, when the mortgage was increased to £60,000 in 1981 made a note that Mrs O’Brien might be a problem.
 In 1987 Mr O’Brien’s company, Heathrow Fabrications Ltd, was not doing well and he agreed with the Barclays Woolwich branch to raise the company’s overdraft to £135,000, reducing to £120,000 after three weeks, guaranteed by Mrs O’Brien and secured on his matrimonial home with a second charge.
 The Woolwich branch sent a message to the Burnham branch where Mrs O’Brien was meant to sign saying to tell her of the full effects, but they did not follow instructions.
 Mrs O’Brien saw a document and did not read it.
 It said ‘obtain independent legal advice before signing this letter’ but she just signed it and was not given a copy.
 By November 1987 the company was doing badly.
 The demands for the repayments were not met and possession was sought.
 Mrs O’Brien argued she was unduly influenced into the contract and that she was not bound.

 Judgment

-The judge ordered possession, saying a misrepresentation by Mr O’Brien did not make the bank responsible.
+The judge ordered possession, saying that a misrepresentation by Mr O’Brien did not make the bank responsible.

 Court of Appeal

-Purchas, Butler-Sloss and Scott LJJ held that it was artificial to find undue influence when a bank ‘left it to the spouse’ (or another relation) to obtain a signature for a charge, on the basis that the spouse was acting as the bank’s agent.
-It held that relief would be given on the basis of a special equity in favour of wives, from Turnbull v Duval.
+Purchas, Butler-Sloss and Scott LJJ said it was "artificial" to find undue influence on the basis that a spouse (or other relative) was acting as the bank's agent in obtaining a signature for a charge.
+Rather, they said, relief should be given on the basis of a special equity in favour of wives, from Turnbull v Duval.
 They said she only thought £60,000 was being secured, and no more.
 The result was upheld by the House of Lords.